n64blog/n64blog.github.io/_posts/2016-12-13-orchestrated-version-of-ocarina-of-time-coming-to-vinyl.md

 ---
 layout: post
-title: "An orchestrated version of Ocarina of Time soundtrack is coming to vinyl"
+title: "An orchestrated version of the Ocarina of Time soundtrack is coming to vinyl"
-meta-title: "An orchestrated version of Ocarina of Time soundtrack is coming to vinyl"
+meta-title: "An orchestrated version of the Ocarina of Time soundtrack is coming to vinyl"
 author: "Martin Watts"
 date: 2016-12-13 13:00:00 +0100
 category: news